What Is an ISIC Code? (ISIC Rev. 5) | International Industry Classification

 DElectricity, gas, steam and air conditioning supplyUtilities production and distribution

-EWater supply; sewerage, waste management and remediationWater/waste systems and remediation activities
+EWater supply; sewerage, waste management and remediationWater and waste systems, remediation work

-HTransportation and storageTransport services; warehousing; logistics support
+HTransportation and storageTransport services, warehousing, logistics support

 IAccommodation and food service activitiesHotels, lodging, restaurants, catering

-JInformation and communicationPublishing, media, telecom, IT services and related activities
+JInformation and communicationPublishing, media, telecom, IT services

-KFinancial and insurance activitiesBanking, insurance, auxiliary financial activities
+KFinancial and insurance activitiesBanking, insurance, auxiliary finance

 LReal estate activitiesReal estate operations and services